ililim/dual-key-remap/README.md

 The reason this works is because Dual Key Remap decides which key to send depending on whether any other keys where pressed _after_ CapsLock was held down, so tapping CapsLock as the last part of a key sequence will always send Escape.

-### Adminstrator access
+### Administrator access

-If launched normally Dual Key Remap will not be able to rebind your key inputs while you're viewing escalated/adminstrator applications (e.g. Task Manager).
-To make your rebindings work in those contexts make sure to run Dual Key Remap as adminstrator.
+If launched normally Dual Key Remap will not be able to rebind your key inputs while you're viewing escalated/administrator applications (e.g. Task Manager).
+To make your rebindings work in those contexts make sure to run Dual Key Remap as administrator.
 You can also create an [elevated shorcut](https://winaero.com/create-elevated-shortcut-to-skip-uac-prompt-in-windows-10/) for Dual Key Remap.

 ### Rebind keys during login / before Windows loads